 Staying on top of home maintenance can seem daunting, but if you plan to tackle goals throughout the year, you can easily stay on track.
-2018 is going by fast, but there is still time to make your home a priority.
+The year is going by fast, but there is still time to make your home a priority.
 Here are nine ways you can resolve to protect your home’s well-being in the coming year.

 Article Source: 2-10 Home Warranty http://bit.ly/2ENnBRX